 The approximate timing of the construction phase, which is related to the required inservice date of the pipeline, is considered during pipeline route selection.
-Timing can be affected by terrain, land use, and the environment.
+The available construction time frame can be affected by terrain, land use, and the environment.
 Timing can also influence cost factors.